chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

 MAAS will become available at: http://192.168.1.56/MAAS with user/password admin/admin
 ```
 I'm doing this on Xenial, if you're running a newer LXD you won't see the error
 about 'Stable branch' shown above.
-It won't affect anything I'm not using the
+It won't affect anything we aren't using the
-dnsmasq setting in this setup.
+dnsmasq setting of LXD in this setup.

 You can see the new container with lxd's list command.
 ```bash